 If you are wondering which leather to buy, we have a few questions for you to ask yourself.

 - Where do you live?
-What is the weather typically.
+What is the weather like typically?
 Deer is best for the Southern weather's cold days.

 Our buffalo chaps are heavyweight with a lot of body that requires breaking in.
-This the product for the hard core rider, a person who will wear leather regardless of temp.
+This is the product for the hardcore rider, a person who will wear leather regardless of temp.
 Like the guy sleeping in the ditch next to his bike 20 years ago.

-*Please contact us for our current inventory as it changes
+*Please contact us for our current inventory with the "pre-order" button.

 - Black YKK Zippers